 -- each one punctuated with "by that same Spirit".
 In this list at verse 4, Paul is not talking about offices or jobs (he does that a bit later), he is talking about specific gifts of the Spirit and how they are to be used.
-He gives examples that show that they are given to the church community through people in that community.
+He gives examples that show that they are granted to the church community through people in that community.
 He follows this by declaring how this makes each member radically valuable to the whole believing community.
 After that, he speaks of the heart of all of it: love.

 The Spiritual Gifts List in Romans 12

 The apostle Paul also discusses the subject of gifts in his letter to the Romans.
 In Romans 12, he is talking about the attitude of the believer in Christ, someone who is given to God.
 He then starts to speak against an attitude of being better than anyone else.
-Each member has a value to the Body of Christ (the believing community), shown when God gives specific spiritual gifts to each, as is fitting for each one's faith.
+Each member has a value to the Body of Christ (the believing community), best shown when God sends specific spiritual gifts to each, as is fitting for each one's faith.
 Once again, he lists some of the spiritual gifts specifically, probably because these were part of the matters at hand.

 - prophecy (Gk profeteian),